Judan Ali: FC Ebedei

+In June 2025, Ali joined FC Midtjylland's affiliates F.C.
+Ebedei as their head of development.

+Ireland

+In March 2026, Ali was a part of the Department of Culture, Communications and Sport's initiative to fill new academy director roles across football clubs in Ireland.

 Other affiliations

 Film

-Ali's struggle in football partly inspired the story of the 2007 Bollywood film Dhan Dhana Dhan Goal.
-He was involved in casting for the film.
+In 2007, Ali was involved in casting for the film Dhan Dhana Dhan Goal.

 Charity

-In September 2007, Ali took part in the Premier League All Stars football tournament for charity, representing a Chelsea team alongside celebrities Ross Kemp and Omid Djalili.
+In September 2007, Ali took part in the Premier League All Stars football tournament for charity, representing Chelsea F.C. alongside Ross Kemp and Omid Djalili.

-In September 2012 The UK's Anti-Racism Educational Charity Show Racism the Red Card held a charity match spearheaded by Hollywood star Tamer Hassan and Shane Richie in which Ali was involved.
+In September 2012, Ali was involved in The UK's Anti-Racism Educational Charity's Show Racism the Red Card where he played for Tamer Hassan's XI.

-He has set up orphanages for the underprivileged, which he runs successfully.
-As an orphan himself, he focuses on mentoring players from disadvantaged backgrounds and developing them into skilled footballers during his time in Asia.

 Professional Female Football Academy

 The Judan Ali Football Academy was set up by Ali in 2019 with co-founders Jessica Carter and Ann-Katrin Berger.
 The academy aims to take girls from underprivileged backgrounds and develop them into professional footballers.